Skip to content

 Automatically calculates return handling charges according to billing configuration.

-Use the Restocking process when:
+Use the Dropship process when:

 • You receive returned products without a prior RMA request